sami-evangelista/helena/HELP.md

 ### -A=ALGO, --algo=ALGO

 Sets search algorithm used to explore the state space.
-Five search algorithms are available:
+Available algorithms are:

 * DFS - The state space is explored using a depth-first search.
 This is the default.
 * BFS - The state space is explored using a breadth-first search.